Ransomware victim Kaseya gets master key to unlock networks

 BOSTON (AP) — The Florida company whose software was exploited in the devastating Fourth of July weekend ransomware attack, Kaseya, has received a universal key that will decrypt all of the more than 1,000 businesses and public organizations crippled in the global incident.

 Kaseya spokeswoman Dana Liedholm would not say Thursday how the key was obtained or whether a ransom was paid.
 She said only that it came from a “trusted third party” and that Kaseya was distributing it to all victims.
+The cybersecurity firm Emsisoft confirmed that the key worked and was providing support.

 Ransomware analysts offered multiple possible explanations for why the master key, which can unlock the scrambled data of all the attack’s victims, has now appeared.
 They include: Kaseya paid; a government paid; a number of victims pooled funds; the Kremlin seized the key from the criminals and handed it over through intermediaries — or perhaps the attack’s principle protagonist didn’t get paid by the gang whose ransomware was used.

-The Russia-linked criminal gang whose malware was used in the attack, REvil, disappeared from the internet on July 13.
-That likely deprived the affiliate that leased REvil’s malware of potential income.
-Affiliates typically earn the lion’s share of ransoms.
-While ransoms as low as $45,000 were demanded from smaller victims, the gang was believed to have been overwhelmed by more ransom negotiations than it could manage.
-It decided to ask $50 million to $70 million for a master key that would unlock all infections.
+The Russia-linked criminal syndicate that supplied the malware, REvil, disappeared from the internet on July 13.
+That likely deprived whoever carried out the attack with income because such affiliates split ransoms with the syndicates that lease them the ransomware.
+In the Kaseya attack, the syndicate was believed overwhelmed by more ransom negotiations than it could manage, and decided to ask $50 million to $70 million for a master key that would unlock all infections.

 By now, many victims will have rebuilt their networks or restored them from backups.